 - In the Customer Portal Configuration page, click Preview.

-- Select the Portal User Type from the drop-down list to view the preview.
+- Select the Portal User Type from the drop-down list to view the respective portal's preview.

 You can view the portal summary after the portal configuration is completed.
-You can edit the Field Permission and Portal Tab Configuration in the portal configuration details.
-You can also add a new portal user type, if required.
+In the portal configuration details, you can edit the Field Permission and Portal Tab Configuration.
+Also, if required you can add a new portal user type.

-Once you have created the portal, you can start inviting the customers.
+After creating the portal, you can start inviting the customers.
 When you send an email invitation, the user will receive the portal URL details.
-Once users accept their invitation, they will be prompted to set a password.
-Inside the portal, the customer must set basic information like their preferred language, time format, time zone, and country (the CRM settings will be displayed by default).
-They will then be directed to the respective module page.
+Once they accept the invitation, they will be prompted to set a password.
+Inside the portal, the customer has to set the basic information like preferred language, time format, time zone and country (by default the CRM settings will be displayed), after which they will be directed to the respective module page.
 Note that, you must add the customers, clients, resellers or vendors to either the leads or contacts module to send an invitation.

 - Select a User.

-- In the User detail page, click the More icon > Send Portals Invitation.
+- In the User detail page, click More icon > Send Portals Invitation.

 - You can send an email invitation to the customers from the User detail page in Zoho CRM.
-The send invite option is only available if the user's email address has been added.
+The send invite option is available only if the user's email address is entered.

-- You can not send mass email invitation to your customers.
+- You can not send mass email invitation to the customers.

-- For example: Russell is a CRM user who invites Sage to access the portal with the permissions to create contacts and deals.
+- Let us take an example: Russell is the CRM user who invites Sage to access the portal with the permission to create contacts and deals.
 In this case, when Sage creates a contact through the portal, it will be added to the CRM database and Russell will be the owner of the new contact.

-There may be occasions when you have to move a user from one portal user type to another.
-For example, you have created two different portals for customers interested in Product A and Product B. If the customer is no longer interested in buying Product A and wants to buy Product B instead, you can easily move them to the Product B portal user type.
-You can transfer users from one portal user type to another from any of the following places:
+There can be chances when you have to move a user from one portal user type to another.
+Say for example, you have created two different portals for customers interested in Product A and Product B. If the customer is no longer interested in buying the Product A and wants to buy Product B, you can easily move him to the Product B portal user type.
+You can transfer users from one portal user type to another from any of the below mentioned places:

 - Record Detail Page - You can change the portal user type from the record's detail page.

-- Portal Users List - If you want to change multiple portal users to another portal user type at once, you can do so from the Portal Users List popup in the Portal Configuration page.
+- Portal Users List - If you want to bulk transfer the portal users to another portal user type, you can do so from the Portal Users List popup in the Portal Configuration page.

-In Zoho CRM, you can convert qualified leads to contacts either manually or automatically using the workflow rules.
-If you have created one portal user type for leads and two types for contacts and added your CRM leads and contacts to the respective portals.
+In Zoho CRM, you can convert leads to contacts once they are qualified either manually or automatically using the workflow rules.
+If you have created one portal user type for leads and two for the contacts and also added the CRM leads and contacts to the respective portals.
 When you convert these leads into contacts inside the CRM, you will be prompted to choose one of the portal user types under contacts to transfer leads.
-For instance, you have four leads A, B, C, and D in the Leads portal user type; and Contacts 1 and Contacts 2 as two portal user types in the Contacts modules.
-When you convert leads A, B, C, and D into contacts in CRM, you will be prompted to choose the Contacts portal user type (Contacts 1 or Contacts 2) to transfer the leads to.
+For instance, you have four leads A, B, C and D in leads portal user type; and Contacts 1 and Contacts 2 as 2 portal user types in Contacts modules.
+When you convert the A, B, C and D lead into contacts inside CRM, you will be prompted to choose the Contacts portal user type to which these leads must be transferred.

 Data Processing Basis:

-As a Data Controller, to be GDPR compliant you need to process data based on one of the lawful bases.
-Based on your business requirement and discretion you can choose a processing basis from the list of bases: legitimate interests, contract, legal obligation, vital interests, public interests, and consent.
-If consent is the lawful basis used to process data, Zoho CRM provides an option to extend the accessibility to the details to your portal users.
+As a Data Controller, in order to be GDPR compliant, you need to process data based on one of the lawful bases.
+Based on your business requirement and discretion you can choose a processing basis from the list of bases such as: Legitimate Interests, Contract, Legal Obligation, Vital Interests, Public Interests and Consent.
+When consent is the lawful basis used to process data, Zoho CRM provides an option to extend the accessibility to the details to your portal users.
 In such cases, the portal users can provide consent to process their personal data.
 See Also GDPR and Zoho CRM

-You must consider the below points when setting data privacy for the portal users:
+You must consider the below points while setting data privacy for the portal users:

-- The data privacy tab will be displayed for a record only if the compliance settings are turned on.
+- The data privacy tab will be displayed for a record only if the compliance settings in turned on.

 - The portal user can view the data processing basis in their account only if the data processing basis is Consent.

-- The portal user can also update the consent details of the leads or contacts that they have added.
+- The portal user can also update the consent details of the Leads/Contacts that they have added.